snyk-labs/kubernetes-goof/DEMOFLOW.md

 Here we can see we've definitely got a PSP that's restricting us in that namespace.

-SLIDE - Add PSP
-SLIDE - show PSP, role etc.
+SLIDE 15 - Pod Security Policy

 So does that stop us from extending our exploit ?
 Let's try something else :